Reddit trading frenzy fades as Yellen summons agencies

 FACTBOX-The long and short of it: GameStop and other market squeezes

-(Reporting by Tom Westbrook in Singapore and Sagarika Jaisinghani in Bengaluru; Editing by Vidya Ranganathan, Jane Wardell and Bernard Orr)
+(Reporting by Tom Westbrook in Singapore and Sagarika Jaisinghani in Bengaluru; Additional reporting by April Joyner, Saqib Iqbal Ahmed in New York, and Susan Mathew in Bengaluru; Editing by Vidya Ranganathan, Jane Wardell and Bernard Orr)

 ((tom.westbrook@tr.com; +65 6318 4876;))